Azure-Samples/compute-dotnet-create-virtual-machines-from-generalized-image-or-specialized-vhd/README.md

 - csharp
 products:
 - azure
+- azure-virtual-machines
+- dotnet
 extensions:
 - services: Compute
 - platforms: dotnet
 description: "Azure Compute sample for managing virtual machines."
+urlFragment: getting-started-on-creating-virtual-machines-from-generalized-image-or-specialized-vhd-in-c
 ---

-# Getting started on creating virtual machines from generalized image or specialized VHD in C#
+# Create Azure Virtual Machines from images or specialized VHDs (C#)

- Azure Compute sample for managing virtual machines -
+Azure Compute sample for managing virtual machines.

 - Create a virtual machine
 - Deallocate the virtual machine
 - Generalize the virtual machine
 - Capture the virtual machine to create a generalized image
 - Create a second virtual machine using the generalized image
 - Delete the second virtual machine
 - Create a new virtual machine by attaching OS disk of deleted VM to it.

-## Running this Sample ##
+## Running this sample

 To run this sample: